marcusgia2505/classsExGameInstructions/docs/Run.rst

 .. image:: _static/QRlogin.PNG
     :alt:  300px

-Lecturers can either copy the QR-Code and print it on flyers, for example, or display it on the screen.
+Lecturers can either copy the QR-Code and print it on leaflets, for example, or display it on the screen.

 .. |pic_qr| image:: _static/pic/qr.png
     :width: 15px